BilalOrabi/A_maze_ing/README.md

 We utilized the **Strategy Pattern** via Python Abstract Base Classes (`abc.ABC`) to make algorithms interchangeable:

 - **Generators:** A `BaseGenerator` interface defines how a generator should behave.
-Our `DFSMazeGenerator` implements this strategy.
+Our `MazeGenerator` implements DFS strategy.
 If a future developer wants to add Kruskal's or Prim's algorithm, they simply create a new strategy class without altering the core controller.
 - **Solvers:** A `BaseSolver` interface handles pathfinding.
 We implemented the `BFSSolver` strategy, but this design allows for seamless integration of an `AStarSolver` or `DijkstraSolver` in the future.

 ---